engineer-work/engineer-work/README.md

 🎒🏫 [My College Life](https://engineer-work.github.io/Join-Company/college/pain-during-college.html)
 🎯🧭🚀🎒🏫 **My hobby** [Physics - MIT](https://engineer-e.github.io/Physics-MIT-University/) , [Quantum Quest Performance Report - Apr 12,2026](https://engineer-work.github.io/Join-Company/free-learning/quantum/2026/performance_report/apr12/report.html)

-<details> <summary>😅📚🔬 🎂:My D.O.B = 18-06-1995. 😅 I don't know the proper difference between Engineer and Scientist before age 30. </summary>
+<details> <summary>😅📚🔬🎂 Born on 18-06-1995, I spent nearly 30 years without clearly understanding the difference between a Scientist 🔬 and an Engineer ⚙️; no one properly taught me, but thanks to AI 🤖✨—ChatGPT 💬, Gemini ♊, DeepSeek 🐋, and Gemma 💎—I finally learned and understood it. 🙏📖🧠🚀 </summary>

 ### I did not know about Research Papers 📄🔬📚 during School 🏫, College 🎓🏛️, and even while working in Software 💻👨‍💻🚀.
 Only at Age 30 🎂3️⃣0️⃣⏳ did I understand the true difference between an Engineer ⚙️🏗️🔧 and a Scientist 🔬🧪📚. 💡🧠✨🎯